acetaminophen and pseudoephedrine (cont.)

 What should I discuss with my healthcare provider before taking acetaminophen and pseudoephedrine?

-Acetaminophen and pseudoephedrine may pass into breast milk and could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Acetaminophen and pseudoephedrine may pass into breast milk and may harm a nursing baby.
+Decongestants may also slow breast milk production.
+Do not use cough or cold medicine without a doctor's advice if you are pregnant.

 How should I take acetaminophen and pseudoephedrine?